Post-tax Payments in Novated Leasing: How Do They Work?

 Cons

-Post-tax the popular choice
+Post-tax – the popular choice for novated leasing

 Most customers nominate to use ECM post-tax contributions to offset the FBT payable on their novated lease.
 It can put a smile on your face as you can still use these funds to run your novated lease throughout the FBT year.